carlosp420/nymphalidae_diversification/MS.md

 Cretaceous-Paleogene (K-Pg) boundary (Heikkilä et al. 2012).
-Several studies have used calibrated phylogenies and diversification models to reconstruct the evolutionary history of the group to identify patterns of accelerated or decelerated diversification of some Nymphalidae clades [Elias et al. 2009; Fordyce 2010; @wahlberg2009; Heikkilä et al. 2012].
+Several studies have used calibrated phylogenies and diversification models to reconstruct the evolutionary history of the group to identify patterns of accelerated or decelerated diversification of some Nymphalidae clades [@elias2009; Fordyce 2010; @wahlberg2009; Heikkilä et al. 2012].
 For example, it has been suggested that climate change in the Oligocene and the subsequent diversification of grasses has led to diversification of the subfamily Satyrinae